MicrosoftDocs/visualstudio-docs/docs/javascript/create-react-app.md

      }
      ```

-1. **Wire Up the Component in the App**
+   This component displays a header, which you will replace later.

+   Next, you wire up this component in the app. `App.jsx is the main component that is loaded, which represents the todo application.
+This component is used in the `main.jsx` file.

-   - Open `App.jsx`, remove all imports from the top, and clear out the contents of the return statement:
+1. In Solution Explorer, open `App.jsx`, remove all imports from the top, and clear out the contents of the return statement.
+The file should look like the following.

      ```jsx
      function App() {